suyuan32/simple-admin-doc/src/guide/basic-config/all_in_one.md

 ### 3. Restart API container

 ::: warning
-You should restart core-api container after initalization in order to refresh casbin cache
+You should restart core-api container after initalization in order to refresh casbin cache.
+You do not need to restart service after v1.0.14.
 :::

 ::: info